OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B01.md

 ![Home page](../Assets/01-040-Run-1.png)

-Click "My Orders" in the top navigation bar to view the employee's orders.
+Select "My Orders" in the top navigation bar to view the employee's orders.

 ![My Orders page](../Assets/01-041-Run-2.png)

-You can click on any order to view the details.
+You can select on any order to view the details.

 ![Viewing an order](../Assets/01-042-Run-3.png)

-From here you can click on any product to view its details.
+From here you can select on any product to view its details.
 Much of the data is hyperlinked in this fashion.

-You can also click on "Products" in the top navigation to view a list of product categories.
+You can also select on "Products" in the top navigation to view a list of product categories.

 ![View product categories](../Assets/01-043-Run-4.png)

-From there you can click into a product category to view a list of products, and then you can click into a product to see its details.
-The product detail page shows all the orders for the product, which leads to a list of orders, and so you can click your way around the sample data.
+From there you can select into a product category to view a list of products, and then you can select into a product to see its details.
+The product detail page shows all the orders for the product, which leads to a list of orders, and so you can select your way around the sample data.

 Try logging out and logging in; you should be able to view the orders for another user based on the employee ID field in the Orders table.